Want to know how to get rid of envy and jealousy?

 Have you ever struggled with jealousy?
 Are you dealing with jealousy now?
 Don’t feel bad.
 I think we all have at one time or another.
 Want to know what else I think?
 I think we will struggle with it until we transition to heaven.
 It’s part of the human condition.
-We just can’t live in it and allow it to control us.
+We just can’t live in it and allow that envy to control us.
 Get rid of envy or else bitterness soon follows.

 Don’t judge me…

 I have a personal example: years ago, I was jealous of a girl at work.
 She was so pretty, cool, funky and charming.
 When I was around her, I felt two feet tall.
 I felt ugly, fat, dumb and short.
 Yes, she was (is) tall and slender.
+I’m…not.

 Being so consumed with my own personal deficits, I didn’t realize I had many of the same qualities I admired in her (except the height).
-No, I was blinded to who I was because I was too stuck on who I wasn’t.
+I was blinded to who I was because I was too stuck on who I wasn’t.
 So silly.

 A lot of young women do the same.
 Maybe it’s because they are so young they haven’t had a chance to see who God is in their own lives and all that He has given them.

 But, I’m happy to say that after being envious of this girl for months, God changed my heart toward her and opened my eyes to His greatness in her.
 She loved God just like I did.
 We had more in common than not.
 Somehow, God helped me see her for who she was – a really nice person.